gypsydave5/gypsydave5.github.io/_posts/2014-08-24-lessons_learned.md

 bikes.any? {|bike| bike.broken?}
 ```

 Better.
-I woudl have been happy.
+I would have been happy.
 But Steve then says, try passing a the symbol
 for `broken?` as a proc - something I'd seen and not used.

 ```ruby